 Murchison Falls National Park is the best all around park in Uganda with the most powerful waterfall in the world and the historic River Nile Running through it.
 Murchison Falls National Park is also the most popular and most visited park in Uganda according to recent statistics released in 2014.

-The nice thing about Murchison Falls Park is that you can easily add on Budongo Forest Chimpanzee Tracking and Birding.
+On a Murchison Falls Park Safri yu can easily add on Budongo Forest Chimpanzee Tracking and Birding.

 Ziwa Rhino Sanctuary and Rhino Tracking, nature walks, canoe birding.
 Hiking, Birding, game drives, boat safaris on the Nile, Fishing all can be done at Murchison Falls National Park.
 Uganda’s most popular national Park.

 Kidepo Valley Park is a rugged, beautiful park that is like the Africa that you imagined it to be, but only better.
-A park not be missed, a bit hard getting here, but well worth the journey.
+A park not be missed.
+It is a bit hard getting here, but well worth the journey.